open-source-labs/Reactime/README.md

 ### ❓ <b>Why is Reactime not recording new state changes?</b>

-If Reactime loses its connection to the tab you're monitoring, simply click the "reconnect" button to resume your work.
+Reactime lost its connection to the tab you're monitoring, simply click the "reconnect" button to resume your work.

 ### ❓ <b>Why is Reactime telling me that no React application is found?</b>